hps/heartland-woocommerce-plugin/readme.txt

 * Fix issue with utility class when testing existence of properties on classes with magic methods

 = 1.11.5 =
-* Fix issue with WooCommerce 3.0 + WooCommerce Subscriptions that caused renewal payments to fail
+* Fix issue with eCommerce 3.0 + Subscriptions that caused renewal payments to fail
 * Remove deprecation notice from gift card code directly accessing object property

 = 1.11.4 =
-* Fix issue with WooCommerce 3.0 changes running with WooCommerce 2.6
+* Fix issue with eCommerce 3.0 changes running with eCommerce 2.6

 = 1.11.3 =
-* Add support for WooCommerce 3.0
+* Add support for eCommerce 3.0

 = 1.11.2 =
 * Fix errant PayPal prompt